ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ## Establishing a Transport-Capable HTTP/2 Connection

-In order to indicate support for WebTransport, both the client and the server MUST send a SETTINGS_ENABLE_WEBTRANSPORT value set to "1" in their SETTINGS frame.
+In order to indicate support for WebTransport, both the client and the server MUST send a SETTINGS_WEBTRANSPORT_MAX_SESSIONS value greater than "0" in their SETTINGS frame.
 Endpoints MUST NOT use any WebTransport-related functionality unless the parameter has been negotiated.

 ## Extended CONNECT in HTTP/2

 {{!RFC8441}} defines an extended CONNECT method in {{features}}, enabled by the SETTINGS_ENABLE_CONNECT_PROTOCOL parameter.
-An endpoint needs to send both SETTINGS_ENABLE_CONNECT_PROTOCOL and SETTINGS_ENABLE_WEBTRANSPORT for WebTransport to be enabled.
+An endpoint needs to send both SETTINGS_ENABLE_CONNECT_PROTOCOL and SETTINGS_WEBTRANSPORT_MAX_SESSIONS for WebTransport to be enabled.

 ## Creating a New Session